Linear-Scaling Selected Inversion based on Hierarchical Interpolative Factorization for Self Green's Function for Modified Poisson-Boltzmann Equation in Two Dimensions: Numerical Method for MPB Equations

 where the bold $\bm{\Lambda}$ indicates that it is $\Lambda$ in the electrolyte domain and zero outside.

 Without loss of generality, we discuss the numerical method for solving Eq. \eqref{eq:PNP0} in this work.
 In particular, we focus on the numerical method for the self Green's function.
 The extension to the modified PNP is straightforward.
-A self-consistent iterative scheme for the solution of the partial differential equations in Eq. \eqref{eq:PNP0} was developed in \cite{pb1}.
-The iterative scheme is expressed by,
+A self-consistent iterative scheme for the solution of the partial differential equations in Eq. \eqref{eq:PNP0} was developed previously \cite{pb1}.
+The iterative scheme is the following,

 for $k=0,1, \cdots, M$.
 The stopping criteria is $\max \left|\Phi^{(M)}-\Phi^{(M-1)}\right|<\delta$ with a small error criteria $\delta$.